carpentries-incubator/lc-litsearchr/_episodes/05-introduction-to-R.md

 ~~~

 ## The `str()` function
+When working with a dataset, many functions have alternative paths for variables of different types.
+The easiest way to query the structure of an R variable is using `str()`.
+The `str()` function will return the type of structure (data frame, list, vector, matrix, etc.), and its dimensions, including the number of columns (variables) and the number of rows (observations).
+Along with the Environment tab in RStudio, the `str()` function is a convenient way to keep track of changes as variables are processed.

-Type `?str` into the console to read the description of the `str` function.
-You can call `str()` on an R object to compactly display information about it, including the data type, the number of elements, and a printout of the first few elements.
-We are going to use `str` in the following sections to investigate R objects, vectors, and data types.
+Try typing in `?str` into the console to read the full description of the `str` function.

 ~~~
 # using str on a function will tell you what arguments it takes